Unsatisfactory Academic Performance

 - Failure to be admitted to candidacy; or

-- Failure by a student subject to discretionary dismissal to achieve a performance milestone or meet a deadline contained in his or her remedial plan.
+- Failure by a student subject to discretionary dismissal to achieve a performance milestone or meet a deadline contained in their remedial plan.

-The Dean of Graduate Studies shall be notified promptly of any situation that may subject a student to mandatory dismissal.
-In this event, the Dean shall notify the student of his or her dismissal and inform the student of his or her right to appeal the dismissal as outlined below.
+The Graduate Dean shall be notified promptly of any situation that may subject a student to mandatory dismissal.
+In this event, the Dean shall notify the student of their dismissal and inform the student of their right to appeal the dismissal as outlined below.

-If a student who has been reinstated or readmitted to his or her former degree program is subsequently found to be making unsatisfactory progress, the student will immediately be subject to mandatory dismissal.
+If a student who has been reinstated or readmitted to their former degree program is subsequently found to be making unsatisfactory progress, the student will immediately be subject to mandatory dismissal.

 Both mandatory and discretionary dismissals may be appealed by a graduate student pursuant to this procedure.
 To trigger review hereunder, an appeal must:

-- Be based on extenuating circumstances and/or irregularities in process.
-Examples of extenuating circumstances and/or irregularities in process along with suggested documentation can be found on the 2nd page of the Graduate Student Dismissal Appeal form.
+- Be based on the documented existence of extenuating circumstances and/or irregularities in process.
+Examples of extenuating circumstances and/or irregularities in process along with suggested documentation and details can be found on the Graduate Student Dismissal Appeal form on the Office of Graduate Studies website.

 - Be submitted using the Graduate Student Dismissal Appeal form.